Brenninkmeijer-Werhahn Fellowship at the

 Applicants are asked to provide the following documentation:

 a.
 A Curriculum Vitae, giving details of education and language skills and any information the applicants considers relevant;

 d.
 A statement describing the studies to be undertaken during the term of the fellowship;

 e.
 Contact information i.
 Postal Address, ii.
 Phone number(s) iii.
 E-mail address.

 REGISTRATION AT THE GREGORIAN

-Fellowship recipients will need to need to fulfil all matriculation requirements and to register in person during the registration period (September 18 - October 2, 2014 for the fall semester and 12-23 January, 2015 for the Spring semester).
+Fellowship recipients will need to need to fulfil all matriculation requirements and to register in person during the registration period (12-23 January, 2015).

 Please send applications to:

 Mt.
 Scopus, Jerusalem 91905